oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 The corresponding JIDL representation would be:

 ```
-// Example JIDL definition of an Array datatype with heterogenous elements
-// the IPv4-Net type is an array used to represent a CIDR block

 IPv4-Net = Array /ipv4-net   // IPv4 address and prefix length
    1  Binary /ipv4-addr      // ipv4_addr:: 32-bit IPv4 address as defined in RFC 791
    2  Integer optional       // prefix_length:: CIDR prefix-length.
 If omitted, refers to a single host address.